-The healthcare mobile app development domain is entering the digital innovation era as patients have started seeking on-demand healthcare, driven by the convenience of their smartphones.
-And this trend is not just user-centric.
-Brands like Nomad Health are also making it easy for physicians to offer on-demand healthcare services to patients according to their expertise and availability.
+The healthcare mobile app development domain is stopping into a new era of digital innovation as patients increasingly count on their smartphones to access on-demand healthcare.
+And this trend is not just user-centric; brands like Nomad Health are enabling their physicians to offer on-demand healthcare services to patients according to their expertise and availability.

 2. Big data

-On average, the global healthcare industry works around millions of data every hour.
-Digital healthcare market is set to grow rapidly using big data.
-Big data, with its power to convert unstructured and structured data into meaningful results, can offer a plethora of benefits like:
+Big data, with its power to convert unstructured and structured data into meaningful insights, can offer a plethora of benefits, such as:

-Lesser rate of medication errors – a big data-powered software can flag out the inconsistencies between a patient’s health and the prescriptions made out to them.
+Big data-powered software can flag the inconsistencies between a patient’s health and the prescriptions made out to them.
 They can then alert the health professionals and patients when there’s a scope of medication error.

-Accurate staffing – Through predictive analysis, big data can get hospitals information around the estimated admission rate.
-This, in turn, can help the facilities with allocation of staff necessary to deal with the patients.
+Big data can inform hospitals about the estimated admission rate through predictive analysis.
+This, in turn, can help the facilities allocate the staff necessary to deal with the patients.

-Informed strategic planning – Big data allows healthcare professionals to analyze results of patients’ checkups in various demographics groups.
+Big data allows healthcare professionals to analyze the results of patients’ checkups in various demographic groups.
 They can also find out factors that discourage people from taking up treatment.
 All these healthcare data can be further used for planning informed strategies.